Ethiopia receives two bids for two telecoms operating licenses - Up News Info

 The bid winners will secure full operating licenses, but they will not be allowed to operate mobile phone-based financial services, government officials said last year.

 They will also be required to set up their own network infrastructure, such as cellphone towers, they said.
-(Reporting by Nairobi Newsroom; writing by Omar Mohammed; editing by Kirsten Donovan, Maggie Fick and Emelia Sithole-Matarise)
+(Reporting by Nairobi Newsroom, additional reporting by Nqobile Dludla in Johannesburg and Aaron Sheldrick in Tokyo; writing by Omar Mohammed; editing by Maggie Fick, Emelia Sithole-Matarise, Bernadette Baum and Ana Nicolaci da Costa)